Do an internet search on the term “Flash Mob.”

 To date, the majority of violent flash mob events have occurred in very large public gatherings: normally fairs, festivals, sites of large political protests, and sporting events.
 Like many criminal attacks, there are often warning signs that an aware person should notice.
 The flash mobs grow quickly, but a person who is aware of his surroundings and has a plan should be able to stay one step ahead of the mob.

 The urge to watch a chaotic public event is almost impossible to resist.
 Everyone wants to see what will happen next, without realizing how close they are to actual danger.
-Readers of Concealed Carry Magazine are likely more aware of these dangers than others, but the risks cannot be overstated.
-When you see a violent crowd forming, get out!
+The risks cannot be overstated.
+When you see a violent crowd forming, get out.

 In addition to having to respond to some violent crowds in my capacity as a police officer, I’ve personally been present during several violent riots and mob actions during my travels in South America and Africa.
 I’ve been able to avoid death and serious injury in each of these events because I‘ve acted quickly to escape the violence.